-12 Last year I talked to the children at my son's childcare centre about dogs and the important question, Can I Pat That Dog?

 I added a toy dog to act out body language scenarios from an excellent book, "Can I pat that dog?"
 (McLaine, Damiani & Power, Angus & Robertson 2004): No, he looks angry, frightened or old.
 No, he's tied up, on guard, working, eating or sleeping.
 No, she has puppies.
 And finally – Yes, he looks happy.

-Dog owners and parents and carers have a shared responsibility to ensure that children are safe around dogs.
+Dog owners and parents/carers have shared responsibility to ensure that children are safe around dogs.
 Dogs must be well trained and under control around children.
-And children must be taught to ask permission from their carer, the dog’s owner and the dog before approaching it!
+And children must be taught to ask permission from their carer, the dog's owner and the dog before approaching it!

 © 2007 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter, PawPrints, in 2007 (copy available online).
+This article appeared in the Village Voice Eastern-Harbourside in May 2007 and in my dog club newsletter.
 The Can I Pat That Dog talk proved so popular, I used it for school holiday programs for several years, until it was time for Harry to retire.